foundry-vtt-community/wiki.js/setup/hosting/raspberry-pi.md

 * Passing as a entry during the node command.

 The second approach is more feasible as we can use it to take advanced of the system configuration.
 So let's define it as `--dataPath=/home/<USER>/foundrydata`.

+> When transferring the foundry data from a Windows instance of Foundry, ensure to compress the data to a `tar` and not `zip` before transmitting it to the RPi.
+The reason is that Windows' compression system has an issue where compressed zip files have backslashes `\` in the filepaths, which is in conflict with the UNIX requirement of forward slashes `/`.
+[Source](https://github.com/PowerShell/Microsoft.PowerShell.Archive/pull/62). {.is-warning}

 With the latest version of Rapberry OS the system manager is *systemd* and we can configure it with the following file.

 Create it on `sudo nano /etc/systemd/system/foundryvtt.service`